fbpx

 Honeymoon in Hawaii

 They usually ask who is newlywed or on their honeymoon and invite those couples up on stage.
-You’ll learn a hula dance, or they’ll sing you the Hawaiian Wedding Song!
+You’ll learn a hula dance (or take a hula lesson to learn), or they’ll sing you the Hawaiian Wedding Song!

-Plus, it’s a great excuse to imbibe with tropical cocktails and enjoy some fun entertainment.
+Plus, it’s a great excuse to imbibe with tropical cocktails, enjoy some traditional Hawaiian dishes, and embrace the aloha spirit during an evening of fun entertainment.

 Hawaii with Kids

 And if you are heading to Oahu, I highly recommend spending a full day at the Polynesian Cultural Center.
-There you can learn about 7 different Polynesian cultures, enjoy a luau, and experience their Ha: Breath of Life show.
+There, you can learn about seven different Polynesian cultures, enjoy a luau experience, and experience their Ha: Breath of Life show.

 Should I Do a Luau with a Baby or Toddler?

 That’s totally your call.
-I’ve done them with both, and it’s been a great experience.
-Babies and toddlers are usually free and mine always fell asleep partway through the show.
+I’ve done luau with both kids when they were toddlers and babies, and it’s been a fabulous experience.
+Babies and toddlers are usually free, and mine always fell asleep partway through the show.

-Some luaus let you bring in a stroller, so your baby or toddler can sleep while you can enjoy the show.
+Some luaus let you bring in a stroller so your baby or toddler can sleep while you enjoy the show and make unforgettable memories with your family.

 Luau in Hawaii on a Budget?

-If you’re visiting Hawaii on a budget, you might want to skip the luau.
+If you’re visiting Hawaii on a budget, you might want to skip the luau experience.
 Otherwise, it will eat up a lot of your Hawaii budget.

-There are tons of free hula shows in Hawaii, so you’ll still have the opportunity to see hula dancing.
+There are tons of free hula shows in Hawaii, so you’ll still have the opportunity to see hula dancing and take advantage of photo opportunities.

 Plus, you can order yourself a Hawaiian plate lunch (usually $8-$10) to sample traditional Hawaiian food at a fraction of the cost of a luau.